softeng-feup/open-cx-heapsdontlie/README.md

 - recruiters looking for specialized people
 - communities intending to broaden their audience

-The atendees, will benefit from maximizing their networking opportunities, as they will be equipped with the means to easily exchange their social media information.
+The atendees will benefit from maximizing their networking opportunities, as they will be equipped with the means to easily exchange their social media information.

 Conferences, on the other hand, will profit from their now enhanced ability to form a densely connected community out of their audience, at a very small cost to themselves.